tahir1111-hub/aws-serverless-image-processing/README.md

 ### 5. Configure IAM Role

-Create or use a Lambda execution role with permissions to:
+Create an IAM execution role for the Lambda function.

+Attach the required permissions for:

-- Read objects from S3
+- Reading objects from the S3 bucket
-- Write objects to S3
+- Writing processed objects to the S3 bucket
-- Write logs to CloudWatch
+- Writing logs to CloudWatch

+The Lambda function uses this IAM role to securely access AWS services without storing AWS access keys in the code.

 ### 6. Test the Project